Roopana/Hadoop-Data-Partitioning-Analysis/README.md

 Fetched 3 row(s) in 12.45s<br/>

 ### 6. Managing the records in Sales table using insert or upsert
 The sales tables should be managed using upsert rather than insert.
-This is because a primary key mandatory in Kudu tables and when one tries to insert a record that already exists, Kudu just skips the record and it will not be updated.
+This is because a primary key is mandatory in Kudu tables and when one tries to insert a record that already exists, Kudu just skips the record and it will not be updated.
 Whereas when upserted, if the record exists, it will be updated else a new record will be inserted into the table.
 This will prevent information loss about the sales.